 Price

-The price on Amazon fluctuates, but they usually cost under $20 in the US or £20 in the UK.
+The price on Amazon seems to change regularly for these headphones, but they usually cost under $20 in the US and under £20 in the UK.

 6. Cozyphones